Lpx-0128/Auri-SmartU-2.0/README.md

 ---

 ## 🌟 Example Use Cases
-- "Hey Auri, where’s the nearest available study room?"
+- "Hey Aura, where’s the nearest available study room?"
 - "Show me which lifts are not crowded right now."
 - "Plan my study schedule for CS101 this semester."
 - "How long does it take to walk to the cafeteria from Block D?"